Betaine is a metabolite of choline, and is also known as

 trimethylglycine or TMG.

 convert homocysteine to methionine.
+Betaine

-is betaine with hydrochloric acid.
+hydrochloride means it is in combination with hydrochloric acid.
+Intake from

-dont remember learning about methyl donors.
 A methyl donor is simply any substance

 that can transfer a methyl group, a carbon atom attached to three hydrogen atoms, to